henuhelix/streaming/README.md

 everything is opensource, there are no secrets about the setup

 # NGINX-RTMP (for example for phone streams or on Go Pro 10)
-place the files into a directory on your jetson and start it up via
+place the files from streaming/nginx.conf and streaming/docker-compose-nginx-rtmp.yml into a directory on your jetson and start it up via
 ```
-sudo docker-compose up -d
+sudo docker-compose -f docker-compose-nginx-rtmp.yml up -d
 ```

 on your phone install LARIX and connect to the jetson locally